 If you are a beginner to meditation, it is best to join a class or work with an instructor so that you can learn how to meditate and understand the basics.
 Freeing the mind of clutter and focusing inwards is a challenge for all of us, including those who are experienced at meditating.
 Distractions can come in the form of thoughts, emotions and even physical sensations like thirst or hunger.
 But an instructor will guide you to acknowledge them without allowing them to interfere with your process.

 If you’re not sure about being able to set a routine, why not join a group class.
-Avaana can help you find experienced practitioners for meditation in Melbourne, guided group meditation in Sydney, and meditation classes in other locations too.
+Avaana can help you find experienced practitioners for dedicated meditation classes throughout Australia.
 Take the first step towards your inner peace by booking a session today!